petergridge/Irrigation-V5/readme.md

 This expects a true/false binary sensor input.
 Used to monitor a well status and prevent watering if the water drops below a certain level.
 Watering will be stopped if this sensor is activated.

-* When the ignore senor feature is active, treats this value as true.

 ## Zone Definition

 ### Zone Group